-We have consulted widely with members of the public, businesses, local organisations and stakeholders across the region, recognising that public support is crucial for the success of any model.
+The District and Borough Councils have consulted widely with members of the public, businesses, local organisations and stakeholders across the region, recognising that public support is crucial for the success of any model.

-The District and Borough Councils have consulted on the principles of the case, and continue to consult on the 'East & West' model.
+The District and Borough Councils have consulted on the principles of the case, and on the 'East & West' model itself, and will continue to consult widely.